jskz/golem/README.md

 ## Overview

-Golem is a fresh attempt at a faithful Diku-like MUD implemented with Golang in 2021.
+Golem is a from-scratch attempt at a Diku-like MUD implemented with Golang in 2021.
 Entirely for tinker-fun.

 ## Installation